Gomah/spera/README.md

 ## Project "roadmap"

-- Client API Design
-- Abstract QStash as a "Provider" plugin.
+- [x] Abstract QStash as a "Provider" plugin.
+- [ ] Client API Design
+- [ ] Next.js helpers (Spera to extract "use" hooks to verify signatures based on X provider)
-- Cloudflare Queues as a "Provider" plugin.
+- [ ] Cloudflare Queues as a "Provider" plugin.
-- Docs
+- [ ] Docs
+- [ ] Cleanup code / repo
-- Framework agnostic
+- [ ] Framework agnostic